Cost of Living in Bali, Indonesia

 We asked people how much they someone comfortably live on in Bali, they wrote:

 "The cost of living in Bali, is relatively low compared to many Western countries.
 Accommodation can be found at affordable prices, with options ranging from budget guesthouses to luxury villas.
 Eating out at local restaurants or street food stalls is inexpensive, while Western-style restaurants and bars tend to be more costly.
 Groceries and fresh produce from local markets are also reasonably priced.
 Transportation, such as scooter rentals and taxis, is generally affordable, and public transportation is even cheaper.
 Healthcare services are available at lower costs than in many Western countries, but the quality of care may vary.
-Overall, Bali offers a comfortable lifestyle at a lower cost for those who are willing to adapt to the local culture and customs," remarked one in Bali.
+Overall, Bali offers a comfortable lifestyle at a lower cost for those who are willing to adapt to the local culture and customs," said one person in Bali.

 Get Quote